sisyphe-dev/Chain-Fusion-Educate-Series/README.md

 https://github.com/dfinity/ic/blob/4a3f022d4f7b0997ff5f02a0c384cb94715ecf2d/rs/bitcoin/ckbtc/minter/

 But don't be too enthusiastic because their still is a lot of work to do!
 Good luck and have fun :)

+Check out Roman Kashitsyn's blog https://mmapped.blog/posts.
+He is a former Dfinity Engineer and he know a lot of stuff when it comes to canister development.
+But I have to warn you, you will have to be quite focus if you want to understand something.